Skip to Main Content

 An equipment loan is a special type of term loan designed specifically for buying equipment and machinery, such as a semi-truck.
 Equipment loans use the equipment you buy as collateral to secure the loan.

-For a term loan, especially a secured one, a business could borrow $100,000 or more to cover the cost of a semi truck.
-Well-qualified borrowers can see rates as low as 6 percent, while businesses with poor credit might pay 30 percent or more.
+Since equipment loans are secured, lenders are often willing to lend higher amounts.
+A business could borrow $100,000 or more to cover the cost of a semi truck.
+Well-qualified borrowers may also see rates as low as 6 percent, while businesses with poor credit might pay 30 percent or more.

 Equipment lines of credit